 |

-Pond study |
+Pond Study |

 Start with a short hike to the pond in Mission Creek Regional Park, then dive into the fascinating world of pond invertebrates.
 Students will investigate aquatic critters such as scud, mayfly nymph, water striders, and more.